modernpoacher/shinkansen-cogs/README.md

 *Cogs* are input fields for *React*.

-*Cogs* are compatible with the [GOV.UK Design System](https://design-system.service.gov.uk/) but also encourage composition and inheritance.
+*Cogs* are consistent with the [GOV.UK Design System](https://design-system.service.gov.uk/) but also encourage composition and inheritance.

 ## See also